joe-at-cp/pingstuff/README.md

 # pingstuff.sh

-It's that simple.
-Ping as many ip addresses as you want to provide.
+It's just that simple, continuously ping as many ip addresses as you want.

-## Usage <br>
-## pingstuff.sh IP IP IP IP IP

 ```
 ./pingstuff.sh 192.168.30.150 1.1.1.1 10.200.0.40